LODAN-LOUISE/hello-world/README.md

 # hello-world
 Test1 - First try out
 This is Louise writing.
-I have installed GitHub because this was a step to learn how tu make Guided Tours in ServiceNow, training material for Config.
+I have installed GitHub because this was a step to learn how to make Guided Tours in ServiceNow, training material for Config.